Free 50-point store self-assessment

 • 6.We have a plan for what happens when AI is unsure or wrong (human escalation path).

-• 7.We are not trying to fix a fundamentally broken business model with AI.
+• 7.We are not trying to fix a fundamentally broken product or margin problem with AI.

 • 8.Our target use case requires judgment — not just rule-based logic (otherwise: use plain workflow automation).